-The title character, Adam Seymour Duckstein (voiced by Jim J. Bullock), is an out-loud-and-proud water foul working as a male nurse who regularly deals with the mishaps that come with living as an openly gay man.
+The title character, Adam Seymour Duckstein (voiced by Jim J. Bullock), is an out-loud-and-proud water fowl working as a male nurse who regularly deals with the mishaps that come with living as an openly gay man.
 Along for the ride are his close-knit circle of gay friends Bi-Polar Bear (Billy West), Oscar Wildcat (Maurice LaMarche) and his boyfriend Openly Gator (Kevin Michael Richardson).
-As this is an internet-based show about homosexuality created in the early 2000s by a hetereosexual man, expect some of it's content to be a tad... on the regressive side.
+As this is an internet-based series about homosexuality created in the early 2000s by a hetereosexual man, expect some of its content to be a tad... on the regressive side.

 - Abusive Parents: While they don't physically abuse him, Queer Duck's parents frequently insult him to his face and aren't very supportive of his sexuality.